 Usually, a normal windshield can crack due to pressure caused due to a pebble or a stone.
 Usually, at high speeds, it is a possibility that a stone or a pebble might hit your windshield at a high speed.
 This might cause the windshield to crack.

 The main focus of these acoustic windshields was to dampen the road noise inside the car.
 These windshields reduce the noise of the engine, the road, and outside driving noise.
-An acoustic windshield has more sound damping capabilities than a regular windshield.
+An acoustic windshield has more sound-damping capabilities than a regular windshield.

 A chipped windshield starts to crack from the point of impact and it slowly spreads over time.
 The acoustic windshield on the other hand starts developing cracks quickly that often start at the bottom where the windshield wipers are located (with a bit of help in how to change windshield wipers).
 There are several complaints regarding these windshields and there have been some recalls as well.

-3. Subaru Starlink Problems
+Subaru Outback Problems #3.
+Subaru Starlink Problems

 Subaru had introduced a new infotainment system called the Starlink infotainment system.
 They introduced this system in its 2016 models.
-One of the Subaru Outback problems was their Starlink system.
+One of the Subaru Outback problems was its Starlink system.
 It wasn’t a Subaru enthusiast’s favorite.

 The outdated infotainment systems have always been a source of criticism for Subaru.
 In response to the criticism, they introduced the improved Starlink system in 2016.
 The Starlink system came with several new safety and connectivity features.
 Subaru introduced features like wireless Android Auto and Apple Play, collision avoidance, roadside assistance, etc.